InVision Eye Care Logo

 Our goal is to reduce or eliminate dependence on glasses.

-Our surgeons have also taught other surgeons.
-Dr. Hedaya served as a Clinical Instructor of cataract surgery at New York University Medical Center.
-Dr. Ragam was Chief Resident at the New York Eye & Ear Infirmary.
+Our cataract surgeons have over four decades of cumulative experience, performed tens of thousands of successful surgeries, and very low complication rates.
+Our surgeons have also taught other surgeons: Dr. Hedaya served as a clinical instructor of cataract surgery at New York University Medical Center, and Dr. Ragam was chief resident at the New York Eye & Ear Infirmary.

 Patients should choose a surgeon with top expertise and equipment.
 Key considerations include: